microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 Let's implement the Walkthrough Module and integrate the input variables, output variables and resources defined in the previous step.

-1. Navigate to the azure providers directory (i.e. ./infra/modules/providers/azure) and execute the following commands to wire up your new module:
+1. Navigate to the azure provider's directory (i.e. ./infra/modules/providers/azure) and execute the following commands to wire up your new module:

     ```bash
-    # Create a directory called "walkthrough-module"
+    # Create a directory called "walkthrough-module" and navigate to it
-    mkdir -p ./walkthrough-module
+    mkdir -p ./walkthrough-module && cd $_
-    # Navigate to that directory
-    cd walkthrough-module
     # Create a readme.md, main.tf, variables.tf and output.tf
     touch README.md && main.tf && touch variables.tf && touch output.tf
     ```

-1. Create Module README.MD File - Copy the above resource, input and output into a README.MD file
+1. Open the module's README.md file and paste step three's resource, input and output into a README.md file:

     ```markdown
-    Copy designs from Step 3: Design Your Terraform Based Modules
+    Copy in the designs from Step 3: Design Your Terraform Based Modules
     ```

 1. Open the variables.tf and paste the following:

     ```terraform
-    //These are the Azure Function inputs for configuring your Walkthrough Module
+    //These are the inputs for configuring your Azure Function Walkthrough Module.
-    variable "azure_function_name" {
+    variable "name" {
         description = "A name for the azure function app defining the walkthrough module and how it will be identified within your Azure subscription and resource group."
         type        = string
     }
-    variable "azure_function_name_prefix" {
+    variable "name_prefix" {
-        description = "A prefix for the azure function name."
+        description = "A prefix to be appended to your function app name in order to enforce a unique name."
         type        = string
     }
     variable "resource_group" {